-However, her spirit lives on in her party's victory during the elections this week. the northwest region of Pakistan has witnessed increased terrorist activity.
-Should Pakistan fall apart, a vacancy lies in waiting for Islamic extremists to occupy.
-Many claim that our diminished attention of Afghanistan and poor allocation of funds to Pakistan have resulted in the dire effects of a bad foreign policy combo meal.
-Approximately 90 percent of our aid to Pakistan has gone to the military, rather than to building infrastructure and resources for a more stable society Another serious threat: Pakistan has nukes.
+However, her spirit lives on in her party's victory during the elections this week.

+The people in Pakistan have spoken, and Musharraf's party has surprisingly accepted defeat.
+The opposition parties are expected to conduct impeachment proceedings against Musharraf and reinstate the Supreme Court justices he dismissed in So why we should care?
+Why is this seemingly unrelated election commanding so much attention in U.S. headlines?
+Until recently, Pakistan has been one of the few countries in the Middle East with a relatively steady democracy.
+It shares its western border with the Taliban's home of Afghanistan, and so the stability of Pakistan became a priority for the U.S. The U.S. has poured \$10 billion into the Pakistani military, strategically using it to contain al-Qaida's eastern expansion.
+However, Musharraf's leadership hasn't been totally effective in controlling this problem, as the northwest region of Pakistan has witnessed increased terrorist activity.
+Should Pakistan fall apart, a vacancy lies in waiting for Islamic extremists to Many claim that our diminished attention of Afghanistan and poor allocation of funds to Pakistan have resulted in the dire effects of a bad foreign policy combo meal.
+Approximately 90 percent of our aid to Pakistan has gone to the military, rather than to building infrastructure and resources for a more stable Another serious threat: Pakistan has nukes.
 Sen. Joe Biden, D-Del., chairman of the Senate Committee on Foreign Relations, brought up the point that while the world is nervous about Iran having a small amount of uranium, Pakistan has more.
 "What is the greatest threat to the United States of America: 2.6 kilograms of highly enriched uranium in Tehran or an out-ofcontrol Pakistan?"
-Biden asked at an October debate in Philadelphia. Ît's daunting just to think of Pakistan falling into the hands of neighboring terrorists.
+Biden asked at an October debate in Phila- It's daunting just to think of Pakistan falling into the hands of neighboring terrorists.
 However, according to a New York Times article, many Pakistanis feel their country has become a tool of the U.S. to fight terrorism, rather than a partner.